bozonx/formkit/doc/field.md

     form.init({
       id: null,
       name: {
-        initial: 'first value',   // value which will be inserted to field fixed value.
+        initial: 'first value',   // value which will be inserted to field value.
         defaultValue: 'no name',
         disabled: true,
         validate: () => {},